Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 Now, lets us apply style the header part only [Live on code pen](https://codepen.io/Asabeneh/full/ZEGBYBG).

-## Style and className
+#### Style and className in JSX

-So far, we did apply any style.
+So far, we did not apply any style in the JSX elements.
 Now, let us add style to our JSX elements.
 Inline style became very popular after the emergence of react.
 Let us add border to the header JSX element.

 To add style to a JSX element we use inline style or className.
 We inject the style object using {}.
 Every CSS properties become a key and every CSS properties value become value for the the object.
 For instance, in the example below, border is a key and '2px solid orange' is a value, color is a key and 'black' is a value, fontSize is a key and '18px' is a value.
 All two word CSS properties will change to camelCase when we use them as key in the CSS object in react or JavaScript.[Live on code pen](https://codepen.io/Asabeneh/full/ZEGBYbY).